-Backfeed is the process of reverse syndicating replies/activity on silos to your POSSE copies of posts back to your original posts.
+Backfeed is the process of syndicating interactions on your POSSE copies back (AKA reverse syndicating) to your original posts.

 Twitter APIs to use for getting @-replies etc. on Twitter to your Twitter POSSE copies: